Jargon, jerseys and tactics: From bidon to yellow jersey via lanterne rouge, this is Velon's indispensable guide to the Tour de France:

-Evocatively known as a ‘Race of Truth’, a time trial is very simple.
+Evocatively known as a ‘Race of Truth’, a time trial is simple.
 Each rider races from Point A to Point B. Time trials can be raced on any terrain - flat, undulating, mountainous - but are never as long as road stages.
-Time-trial specialists include world champion Tom Dumoulin (Team Sunweb), Rohan Dennis (BMC Racing Team) and Tony Martin and Alex Dowsett (Team Katusha Alpecin).
+Time-trial specialists include world champion Tom Dumoulin (Team Sunweb), Rohan Dennis (Team Bahrain Merida) and Tony Martin (Team Jumbo Visma).

 White jersey / Best Young Rider (maillot blanc)

 A separate competition to recognise the best young talent.
 The white jersey is awarded after each stage to the highest-placed young rider (Under-25 in this calendar year) in GC.

 Yellow jersey / General Classification (maillot jaune)

 The individual rider who finishes in the fastest overall time becomes Tour de France champion.
 The fight for the overall race is known as the ‘general classification’, or GC.
 A Grand Tour winner must prove themselves in different disciplines: climbing and time-trialling are the most important.